Pumpkin Pound Cake with Chocolate Ganache

 Anytime a relative (or other adult) would serve me a piece of banana “bread” zucchini “bread” or any other such nonsense, I would taste it and immediately mark them as a liar in my mind.

+Apparently I was a skeptical little thing.
 Yet even as a young child I could tell the difference between cake and bread.

 Who were they trying to fool?

-So today, I decided I better stick to my guns over the naming of this recipe and tell you upfront, this is a cake.
+So today, I decided I better stick to my guns over the naming of this recipe and tell you upfront, this is a pumpkin cake.

 Not only is it a cake, it’s a rich buttery pumpkin pound cake, so moist you could almost squeeze out the pumpkin essence if you tried.